minenhledlamini12/Rural-smart-water/README.md

 ## The LoRa32 receiver code:
 This is the code that runs on the arduino LoRa32 board at the control room that receives data from the instrumentation room (at the water source eg: river).
 The recieved data is uploaded to firebase by this board which has wifi connection to upload the data received from the other board to the realtime database (on firebase).

-[Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water) That recieves and upload the data to firebase.
+[Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water) That recieves and upload the data and valve control states to firebase.

 ## The webapp
 The webapp is the dashboard for monitoring and controlling the clean water supply system.